For newcomers to Jimi's music, here is a quick guide to the BEST albums available today.

 The excellent first set by the short-lived Band Of Gypsys from the two nights at the famous venue.
 No songs from The Experience's core albums and heavy with blues and R'n'B.

 No songs here are from Jimi's own Band Of Gypsys live album.
-There are three songs from the far inferior Live At The Fillmore East album which appeared in 1999.

 THE FINAL CHAPTER - 1970